 Now we can begin working on our main() function.
 We begin by adding a couple of variables that we will use to collect TCP/IP host and port information.
-We also declare a couple of flags that we use to make sure some required information is provided to this application.

 '''

-int

-main(int argc, char argv[])
+int main(int argc, char argv)

 {

-DB_ENV dbenv;

-DB_SITE dbsite;

-extern char optarg;

-const char home;
+RepConfigInfo config;

-char ch, host, portstr;
+char ch, portstr, tmphost;

+int tmpport;

+int ret;

 '''